CyberGen1/enterprise_chatbot/README.md

 # Enterprise Chatbot

 A modern, responsive chatbot application built with React, TypeScript, and connected to a FastAPI backend.
-This application provides a beautiful UI for interacting with an AI-powered chatbot.
+This application provides a beautiful UI for interacting with an AI-powered chatbot that supports both regular conversations and advanced CSV data analysis powered by PandasAI.

 ![Enterprise Chatbot Screenshot](screenshot.png)